Eurozone: With formal agreement

 The euro is also used in countries outside the EU.
-Four states (Andorra, Monaco, San Marino, and Vatican City) have signed formal agreements with the EU to use the euro and issue their own coins.
+Four microstates (Andorra, Monaco, San Marino, and Vatican City) have signed formal agreements with the EU to use the euro and issue their own coins.
 Nevertheless, they are not considered part of the eurozone by the ECB and do not have a seat in the ECB or Euro Group.

-Akrotiri and Dhekelia (located on the island of Cyprus) belong to the United Kingdom, but there are agreements between the United Kingdom and Cyprus and between United Kingdom and EU about their partial integration with Cyprus and partial adoption of Cypriot law, including the usage of euro in Akrotiri and Dhekelia.
+Akrotiri and Dhekelia are located on the island of Cyprus but are British Overseas Territories which are part of the United Kingdom.
+There are agreements between the United Kingdom and Cyprus and between United Kingdom and EU about their partial adoption of Cypriot law, including the usage of euro in Akrotiri and Dhekelia.

 Several currencies are pegged to the euro, some of them with a fluctuation band and others with an exact rate.
 The Bosnia and Herzegovina convertible mark was once pegged to the Deutsche mark at par, and continues to be pegged to the euro today at the Deutsche mark's old rate (1.95583 per euro).
-The Bulgarian lev was initially pegged to the Deutsche Mark at a rate of BGL 1000 to DEM 1 in 1997, and has been pegged at a rate of BGN 1.95583 to EUR 1 since the introduction of the euro and the redenomination of the lev in 1999.
 The West African and Central African CFA francs are pegged exactly at 655.957 CFA to 1 EUR.
 In 1998, in anticipation of Economic and Monetary Union of the European Union, the Council of the European Union addressed the monetary agreements France had with the CFA Zone and Comoros, and ruled that the ECB had no obligation towards the convertibility of the CFA and Comorian francs.
 The responsibility of the free convertibility remained in the French Treasury.